mulplue/inter/README.md

 We’ve released a checkpoint for one (out of 17) teacher policy on OMOMO, along with some sample data.
 To get started:

-1. Download the [teacher policy](https://drive.google.com/drive/folders/1biDUmde-h66vUW4npp8FVo2w0wOcK2_k?usp=sharing) and place it under the `teachers/` directory.
+1. Download the [checkpoints](https://drive.google.com/drive/folders/1biDUmde-h66vUW4npp8FVo2w0wOcK2_k?usp=sharing) and place them in the current directory.
 2. Then, run the following commands:

     ```bash